This popular Egyptian myth tells the story of mummification.

 Figure - the shape of a body

-Mummify - to stop a dead body from decaying
+Mummify - to prepare a dead body to stop it from decaying

 Myth - a made-up story used to explain something important